Localization Management | Future of Localization Technology

 If you’re thinking of buying a professional localization management system, you must have the technical know-how about the features it contains.
 Following are some of the most useful features in localization software.

-For the companies operating in various locations, it is essential to produce localized content for each region.
+For companies operating in various locations, it is essential to produce localized content for each region.
 It means the more locations you’re targeting, the more content you need to translate regularly.
 It is going to take a lot of time with traditional translation management.
-Using advanced MT tools can make the translation management job easy and agile for project managers.
+Using advanced MT tools can make translation management job easy and agile for project managers.
 These tools allow you to generate automated translations in a matter of seconds – that too with minimal human intervention.
 Most translation tools support various language pairs, you can also customize the language pair support based on the regions you’re targeting.

-It is an important feature in your localization system that helps you generate translations faster and efficiently.
+It is an important feature in your localization system that helps you generate translations faster and more efficiently.
 Translation memory is a sort of database where all of your previously approved translations are stored.
 Your localization system accesses those databases to look for references to generate new translations.
 If similar content has already been translated; your system would use it instead of creating new translations.
 It makes the overall translation process super agile.
 This also allows your system to develop an understanding of the preferred tone and style of your brand.
 So, if you generate translations using an MT tool, make sure it has a translation memory to enhance the overall efficiency.

 Just like translation memory and glossaries are also important to keep your brand voice consistent.
 It also reduces the time spent by translators or MT software to develop an understanding of your brand.
 It is like your brand vocabulary that contains all brand terminologies (that will remain unchanged), definitions, acronyms, etc. If multiple translators are working on the same translation project, there will be chances of inconsistency, and different tones and styles used throughout the translations.
 To avoid this to happen, you must create translation glossaries that give your localization teams an idea of what your brand sounds like.
 No matter how many languages you have translated your brand to, it still stands for the same things, and there is no change in your brand voice and persona.